Karnabye History, Family Crest & Coats of Arms

 Early Notables of the Karnabye family (pre 1700)

-of Northumberland...
-Another 27 words (2 lines of text) are included under the topic Early Karnabye Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Karnabye Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Karnabye surname or a spelling variation of the name include: Elizabeth Carnaby who settled in Virginia in 1741.

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.